Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Conclusion and Discussion

-We have studied numerically dependencies of the electric conductivity \eqref{sigma-gen} on the anisotropy parameter, temperature, magnetic field and chemical potential within holographic anisotropic QGP model \cite{Arefeva:2020vae}.
-Plots of the dependence of electrical conductivity on temperature are presented in the summary Table. \ref{Table:1}.
-Here the Maxwell kinetic function equal to 1, $f_0=1$.
+We have numerically studied the dependence of the electric conductivity on the anisotropy parameter, temperature, magnetic field, and chemical potential within the holographic anisotropic QGP model \cite{Arefeva:2020vae}.
+Plots of the electric conductivity vs temperature are presented in the summary Table \ref{Table:1}.
+Here the gauge kinetic function is set to 1, $f_0=1$.

-We have found that \begin{itemize} \item for temperatures more then critical ones in the model with $\nu=1$, conductivities $\sigma^{ii},\ i=1,2,3,$ increase linearly, meanwhile in the model with $\nu=4.5$ conductivity $\sigma _{11}$ decreases and conductivities $\sigma^{ii}, i=2,3$ increase with temperature growth. \item for temperatures near critical ones we observe rich varieties of behaviour: \begin{itemize} \item DC conductivity experiences a jump for small or zero values of chemical potential and magnetic field; \item increasing the chemical potential and/or magnetic field smoothens the curves and for after some values of these parameters the jump disappears; \item generally, the phase transition is of the first kind, but it happens to become the second kind for some very special set of parameters; \end{itemize} \item conductivities $\sigma^{22}$ and $\sigma^{33}$ are indistinguishable for small values of an external magnetic field.
+We use freedom of choice of the gauge kinetic function to reproduce the lattice results for small chemical potential, magnetic field and isotropic medium.
+Then, we calculate the conductivity with $f_0$ from \eqref{fitfunc}.
+The results are summarized in Table \ref{Table:2}.
+The most essential consequences are \begin{itemize} \item at high temperatures the ratios $\sigma^{ii}/T$, $i=2,3$ (orthogonal to the collision line directions) go to the same constant value which is defined by the choice of $f_0$ function.
+Meanwhile, the $\sigma^{11}/T$ goes to zero.
+The DC conductivity becomes so small for large $T$, that the QGP is almost opaque along the heavy-ion collision line; \item near the phase transition \begin{itemize} \item the DC conductivity experiences a jump for small or zero values of chemical potential and magnetic field for both isotropic and anisotropic cases; \item increasing the chemical potential and/or magnetic field smoothens the curves, and for high enough parameters the jump disappears; \item generally, the phase transition is of the first order, but it happens to become the second order for some very special set of parameters; \end{itemize} \item conductivities $\sigma^{22}$ and $\sigma^{33}$ are indistinguishable for small values of an external magnetic field.
 Neither anisotropy nor chemical potential can remove this degeneracy. \end{itemize}